 William Shakespeare is one of the most famous names associated with England and the English language.
 Many consider him to be the greatest author and poet that this country has ever produced.
-He may have died over 400 years ago, but there are still remnants of Shakespeare’s London, which you can explore on our Shakespeare London Walk.

 Step back in time on this Dickens London walking tour and follow in the footstops of one of the worlds most famous and popular writers.

 Got a question?
 Want to email us?Click Here

 Please fill in the details below and we will get back to you shortly.